pingcap/docs/v3.0/reference/tools/mydumper.md

 ### What can I do if an "GC life time is short than transaction duration" error is reported when using Mydumper to back up TiDB's data?

-Mydumper uses TiDB's Snapshot Isolation to ensure data consistency when backing up TiDB's data.
+Mydumper uses the `tidb_snapshot` system variable to ensure data consistency when backing up TiDB's data.
 This error is reported if the historical data of a snapshot is cleared by TiDB's Garbage Collection (GC) during backup.
 To solve this problem, perform the following steps:

 1. Before using Mydumper to back up data, use MySQL client to check the value of `tikv_gc_life_time` in the TiDB cluster and set it to an appropriate value: